June in New Orleans

 • Sunscreen (reapply often!)

-Best times for outdoor activities: Before 11 AM or after 4 PM to avoid peak heat.
+Additional Tip: Best times for outdoor activities is before 11 AM or after 4 PM to avoid peak heat.

 Why Hotel Perle is Your Best Base in June